 Ken Jackson studied photography at Blackpool Technical College and School of Art and was the youngest ever member of the Preston Photographic Society and elected as a junior member to their Committee.
 His first appointment was with the Ministry of Defence, Air Technical Publications as Photographer creating images for publication in maintenance manuals for aircraft and military equipment.
 Promotion to Senior Photographer meant a move to the Victoria and Albert Museum in 1972 where he was appointed Chief Photographer in 1992.
 Throughout his time as Chief Photographer he devoted time and effort to young people at the start of their professional careers with work placements in the V&A Photographic Studio.
 His style of photography is creating images that reflect the quality and detail of fine and decorative art objects.
 He particularly enjoys Furniture and Woodwork Collection and the strong forms of Sculpture Collection objects from medals and animal figures to large monuments and architectural structures.
 Since his retirement from his position at the V&A in 2019 Ken has partnered with his colleague James Stevenson as a Director of Cultural Heritage Digitisation Limited.
 To see some of his work visit www.culturalheritagedigitisation.co.uk

 Kira has been working in the heritage sector for over 10 years both as an archaeologist, photographer, and researcher.
-She is the Chair at the Association for Historical and Fine Art Photography and Honorary Lecturer at the Centre for Digital Humanities at University College London.
+She was previously Chair at the Association for Historical and Fine Art Photography and is currently an Honorary Lecturer at the Centre for Digital Humanities at University College London.
 Kira started her photography career assisting portrait photographers both in her native Germany and the UK before moving on to work as a photographer at the Science Museum and starting her own freelance practice focusing on still life photography.
 Her freelance clients include the Victoria and Albert Museum, the National Maritime Museum, the Horniman Museum, the German Archaeological Institute, Lomography International and Scala Publishing.
 In 2017 Kira was appointed the Photography Manager at the Science Museum Group.
 A role she has since left to take up a research project focusing on the use of advanced imaging techniques in the cultural heritage sector.
 To see some of her work visit www.kirazumkley.com

 Since completing his MA in 2015, Kevin has slowly developed a dedicated interest in photography of place – producing a series of documentary projects alongside working as a freelance photographer.
 In 2016 Kevin joined the Science Museum Group where he worked on numerous publications and exhibitions, most notably the Medicine Galleries, Science City and Cancer Revolution, where he was project lead, producing studio object photography and extensive exhibition content.
 In addition, Kevin has exhibited his documentary work across the UK and in Europe, in both solo and group shows, and received a commendation from Getty Images.
 Festival shows include Carlisle Photo '17, St Andrews Photo Festival 2017, Flow Fotofest 2017, and Brighton Photo Biennial 2016.
 His last monograph Tanera (Ar Dùthaich), was published by Landlocked Press in 2018.
 Most recently, Kevin was a BJP Portrait of Britain winner and shortlisted for two Lifeframer Awards with images from his Wornington Word project in 2020, and has been shortlisted for the Royal Photographic Society's IPE163 in 2021.